yassine-turki/ada-template-website/README.md

 So clearly, women are not present in war films.
 But they are present in erotic movies 🙄

-But then I thought : "perhaps the distribution is skewed due to the high number of 'small budget films'".
-"Perhaps the big films have more women actresses”.
-I didn’t really know why.
-I had this feeling.
-Perhaps it was just some hope.

-So I kept only the films with the highest revenue (above …OSKAR), and looked at the distribution of roles actresses/actors.
-Figure …OSKAR shows the share of women with roles in these movies.

-\[Discussion on graph\]

 But if I become a star, how long will I remain a star?
 (Louise dreaming) If I start to get older, will I remain famous and loved by all my fans?
 So I looked at the average age for the starting and ending career for both actors and actresses (<a href="#av_age_actors">figure 6</a>)